“I Want to Lose Weight, but I Want to Drink”

 Sorry, folks, but that dog just ain’t gonna hunt!

-If achieving and maintaining specific weight loss, fitness and health goals is a real priority for you . . . you have to re-think your drink.
+If achieving and maintaining specific weight loss, fitness and health goals are a real priority for you . . . you have to re-think your drink.

 And if you feel you’ll be deprived without it . . .